imaginaryusername/Reusable_specs/reusable_addresses.md

 Funds sent in one transaction: No setup.
 Possible second clawback transaction if offchain notification is not acknowledged.
 (REQ-7)

-Privacy: Transaction indistinguishable from "normal" p2pkh/p2sh-multisig transactions, and has anonymity sets approximating a fraction of all transactions defined by the specified suffix.
+Privacy: Transaction indistinguishable from "normal" p2pkh/p2sh-multisig transactions, and has anonymity sets approximating a fraction of all transactions defined by the specified prefix.
 Sender does not know other transactions sent to the recipient.
 (REQ-3,4)

 Privacy: For transactions with multiple inputs and outputs, it will be unclear to an observer which input is intended to be used for filtering as well as which output(s) are intended for the recipient (REQ-2,10)